 The cormorant has also recently become a major problem for commercial fisheries.
 Previously, a small number of cormorants from the Atlantic Ocean visited the Baltic Sea during winter, but in the past decades the cormorant has expanded from Central Europe to the Baltic Sea and has grown from single colonies to an estimated 160.000 pairs in 2001.

 Newly emerging concerns such as the ecosystem impact of seals and cormorants, as well as unforeseen consequences such as spreading of parasites, until now largely absent from the discussion, should also be taken into account.

-Moreover, research data show that both species also affect fish population in other ways, as their presence scares away fish stems from their natural breeding and growth areas.
-In order to ensure a sustainable development of the Baltic Sea and its coastal communities, it is important that the impact of seals and cormorants on the fish stocks and on the livelihood of the small-scale fisheries will be estimated.
+Moreover, research data show that both species also affect the fish population in other ways, as their presence scares away fish stems from their natural breeding and growth areas.
+In order to ensure sustainable development of the Baltic Sea and its coastal communities, it is important that the impact of seals and cormorants on the fish stocks and on the livelihood of the small-scale fisheries will be estimated.

 Professional fishermen in the Baltic Sea area cooperate to secure the future of their trade

 Consumers wish to have fresh fish caught in the nearby waters, but the fish catches and the number of professional fishermen are declining continuously in the Baltic Sea area.
 The reduction in the catches is largely due to the rapidly growing seal and great cormorant populations.
 Fourteen fisheries local action groups (FLAG) in the coastal regions in Sweden, Finland, Estonia, and Germany have launched a joint project aiming at finding new means for the coexistence of fishermen and wildlife affecting fishing.